Frequently Asked Questions

 How do you charge?

 It is very uncommon for our clients to know how much they want to (or need to) spend to achieve their vision at the very start of the journey.
-As such, we start every project with an initial stage called Concept Plan Design.
-This is a lump-sum fee that is credited back to you if we continue.
+As such, we start every project with an initial stage called Concept Plan Design which is charged as a lump-sum fee.
+If the project continues, the fee is credited back to you and we switch to a percentage-based fee for the remaining stages.

-This package will help you understand how the project might take shape, allows you to get excited about it, and helps us determine the project’s scope and budget.
+This concept plan design package will help you understand how the project might take shape, allows you to get excited about it, and helps us all to determine the scope and budget.
 We find this is a great way to start a project and get to know one another, and there is no obligation for you to proceed with us beyond this stage.
 At the end of this stage, if you chose to continue the journey, we can agree with you on a project budget that we can then base our fees.

-For interiors only projects under $1million, furniture selection, assistance with artwork acquisition and window covering guidance we charge at our hourly rates.
+For projects under $1million, furniture selection, assistance with artwork acquisition and window covering guidance we charge at our hourly rates.

 Am I ready to start a project with you?
 Do I need to have a site?

-The following series of questions are designed to help you decide if you are ready to dive into your project with us.
-A ‘YES’ answer indicates that you are ready to go.
+The following series of questions are designed to help you assess if you are ready to dive into your project with Bower.
+It is important that you are well positioned to start the journey.
+A ‘YES’ answer to these indicates that you are ready to go.

 1. Do you have an existing site or are you currently searching for a site for your home?